 Electronic health records (EHR) — also called electronic medical records (EMR) — help patients as well as health professionals.
 That's because they make it easier for you (and your parents, depending on your age) to see your health records.

 An EHR is a computerized collection of a patient's health records.
-EHRs include information like your age, gender, ethnicity, health history, medications, allergies, immunization status, lab test results, hospital discharge instructions, and billing information.
+EHRs include information like your age, gender, ethnicity, health history, medicines, allergies, immunization status, lab test results, hospital discharge instructions, and billing information.

 The Benefits of EHRs

-Because EHRs improve how well your doctors talk to each other and coordinate your treatment, they can enhance your overall care.
+Because EHRs improve how well your doctors talk to each other and coordinate your treatment, they can enhance your care.
 Here are some of the ways they can help:

 Can Everybody See My Records?